Special Collections (CABS)

-The Book Library’s Special Collections consist of a number of bequests from former members of staff of the Institute and scholars who have been associated with The Courtauld over the years.
+The Book Library’s Special Collections (CABS) consist of a number of bequests from former members of staff and/or scholars associated with the Institute.
 There is also a general collection comprised of rare and fragile material.

 Are the special collections (CABS) only old material?

 No, they currently develop in three ways: through further small donations of rare and/or complementary material; through transfers of old, fragile, and rare material from the main library stacks; and through the acquisition of new material whose format or cost warrants inclusion in closed access rather than storage on the open shelves.
 Also, in order to keep a bequest together, there may be considerable amounts of more recent material that is retained in special collections because of the importance of that person’s library in its entirety.

 The CABS collection comprises approximately 3500 items acquired either by donation or purchase since the Institute was founded in the 1930s.
 The subjects covered reflect those of the Book Library in general, i.e. art and architecture in the Western tradition from classical times to the present day.
 The collection includes books, journals, exhibition and sales catalogues and pamphlets published between the 16th-century and the present day.
 Noteworthy items include a copy of the first illustrated edition of Vasari’s lives (1568), Galleria Giustiniani(163-?), Colen Campbell’s Vitruvius Britannicus (1715) and Piranesi’s Vedute di Roma (1748).